-Furthermore, it is not applicable for ship movements and activities not serving the purpose of transporting cargo or passengers for commercial purposes, such as dredging, ice-breaking, pipe laying or offshore installation activities, ref. preamble (14) of Reg.
-757. In particular, we know that NMA (Norway) deems offshore supply ships delivering people and cargo to offshore installations as not subject to the MRV regulation.
+Furthermore, it is not applicable for ship movements and activities not serving the purpose of transporting cargo or passengers for commercial purposes, such as dredging, ice breaking, pipe laying or offshore installation activities (ref. preamble of Reg.
+757).
+For further information, please refer to the second answer on the EMSA homepage.

 Sailing with a pilot and/or anchoring while waiting for port entrance are part of the voyage.
-However, the time spent at sea shall be calculated based on port departure and arrival information and shall exclude anchoring.
+The time spent at sea shall be calculated based on port departure and arrival information and shall exclude anchoring.

 No, only ports where cargo is loaded or unloaded or where passengers embark or disembark are considered ports of call.
 Consequently, stops for the sole purpose of refuelling, obtaining supplies, relieving the crew, going into dry dock or making repairs to the ship and/or its equipment, as well as stops in port because the ship is in need of assistance or in distress, stops for ship-to-ship transfers carried out outside ports and stops for the sole purpose of taking shelter from adverse weather or rendered necessary by search and rescue activities are excluded.

-EEA Member States' Overseas Countries and Territories which do not qualify as EU ports of call: Greenland and the Faroe Islands, French Polynesia, New Caledonia, Saint Barthélemy, Saint Pierre and Miquelon, Wallis and Futuna, Aruba, Bonaire, Saba, Sint Eustatius, Curaçao, Sint Maarten, Anguilla, Bermuda, British Antarctic Territory, British Indian Ocean Territory, British Virgin Islands, Cayman Islands, Falkland Islands, Bailiwick of Guernsey, Isle of Man, Jersey, Montserrat, Pitcairn, Henderson, Ducie and Oeno Islands, Saint Helena, Ascension and Tristan da Cunha, South Georgia and the South Sandwich Islands, Turks and Caico Islands, Akrotiri and Dhekelia, Svalbard.
+EEA member states' overseas countries and territories which do not qualify as EU ports of call: Greenland and the Faroe Islands, French Polynesia, New Caledonia, Saint Barthélemy, Saint Pierre and Miquelon, Wallis and Futuna, Aruba, Bonaire, Saba, Sint Eustatius, Curaçao, Sint Maarten, Anguilla, Bermuda, British Antarctic Territory, British Indian Ocean Territory, British Virgin Islands, Cayman Islands, Falkland Islands, Bailiwick of Guernsey, Isle of Man, Jersey, Montserrat, Pitcairn, Henderson, Ducie and Oeno Islands, Saint Helena, Ascension and Tristan da Cunha, South Georgia and the South Sandwich Islands, Turks and Caico Islands, Akrotiri and Dhekelia, Svalbard.

 An exemption is applied to vessels which conduct more than 300 voyages per year and all voyages during this year either start from or end at an EU port.
 These vessels are excluded from reporting on a per-voyage basis and only have to record and report annual data sets.

-EU MRV is neither class nor flag related, so this will have no effect on the EU MRV reporting.
+The EU MRV is neither class nor flag related, so this will have no effect on the EU MRV reporting.

 No, DNV GL can also perform the verification for ships not classed with DNV GL.